Role and purposes

 - Focus on business value

-Focusing on creating, building and maintaining business value for the department by the prioritisation, definition and selection of technology services
+IT will focus on creating, building and maintaining business value for the department by the prioritisation, definition and selection of technology services.

 - Leverage data and information

-Making information, regardless of source, easy to discover and access
+Making information, regardless of source, easy to discover and accessible.

 - Prepare for disruption